 - Ask questions of our expert speakers and benefit from their extensive knowledge and experience to advance your own science.

-Register for this virtual panel
+Register for this on-demand virtual panel

 Marco Blokland is a Food Scientist/Project Lead at Wageningen Food Safety Research (WFSR), part of Wageningen University and Research in the Netherlands.
 He obtained his MSc degree in analytical sciences in 2002.